Coming to Montreal for a semester or for a full year?

 Here are some attractions you may want to check out!

 - Montreal’s Old Port always has something for you to do.
 Skating, zip lining, and paddle boating are just a few of the many activities.
-The Old Port is also a great place to enjoy a nice lunch or simply go for a walk.
+The Old Port is also a great place to enjoy a nice lunch on a terrasse or to simply go for a walk.

 - Mont Royal – the view at the top of the mountain is definitely worth the walk up.
 Also check out Tam-tams, every Sunday when the weather is nice at the George-Étienne Cartier Monument